kangxue/Morfit/README.txt

-Please read "morfit_manual.pdf" for details.
+Please read "morfit_doc.pdf" for details.

 =================
 Morfit is an interactive surface reconstruction software described in the paper: